Why dogs love KONGs (and you should, too)!

-Give him a KONG to keep his mind and problem solving skills sharp.
+Give him a KONG to keep his mind and problem-solving skills sharp.

 Why do KONGs work?

 Dogs get both physical and psychological satisfaction from chewing.
-It is a natural, exploratory behavior which helps dogs learn about and navigate their environment - puppies start chewing before they even open their eyes!
+It is a natural, exploratory behavior that helps dogs learn about and navigate their environment - puppies start chewing before they even open their eyes!
 (Lindsay, 2001)

 Dogs will chew, and if you don't give them something to chew on, they will find chew toys around your house.
 These "toys" might be your shoes, furniture, etc.

 Get your dog in the habit of chewing on appropriate things throughout the day by supplying him with enriching chew toys often.